systemd/mkosi/mkosi.md

 `Bootable=`, `--bootable=`

 : Takes a boolean or `auto`.
 Enables or disables generation of a bootable image.
-If enabled, mkosi will install systemd-boot, run kernel-install, generate unified kernel images for installed kernels and add an ESP partition when the disk image output is used.
+If enabled, mkosi will install systemd-boot, and add an ESP partition when the disk image output is used.
 If systemd-boot is not installed or no kernel images can be found, the build will fail. `auto` behaves as if the option was enabled, but the build won't fail if either no kernel images or systemd-boot can't be found.
-If disabled, systemd-boot won't be installed even if found inside the image, kernel-install won't be executed, no unified kernel images will be generated and no ESP partition will be added to the image if the disk output format is used.
+If disabled, systemd-boot won't be installed even if found inside the image, no unified kernel images will be generated and no ESP partition will be added to the image if the disk output format is used.

 `KernelCommandLine=`, `--kernel-command-line=`